 |•||Doesn’t price-match competitors’ trade-in value offers|

-When compared to GadgetGone, the choice is clear: Unlike Best Buy’s trade-in program, trading in with GadgetGone will consistently earn you more money (in cash!), and the process is just as simple.
+When compared to GadgetGone, the choice is clear: Unlike Best Buy’s trade-in program, sending items to us will consistently earn you more money (in cash!), and the process is just as simple.

 |•||Some of the most competitive trade-in values in the buyback industry, regardless of condition or included components|